 "The courtship of animals is by no means so simple and short an affair as might be thought." -- Darwin

 Under the chase-away model, females, over time, shift their preferences for male ornaments - when selecting for them counters their "reproductive interests".
 Such a shift is a weapon in the evolutionary "arms race" between males and females.
-Once females reduce their preference for a given male trait, males tend to further exaggerate the size of the trait or alter their behavior (e.g. by displaying a different trait) to attract females into mating.
+Once females reduce their preference for a given male trait, males tend to intensify the size of the trait or alter their behavior (e.g. by displaying a different trait) to attract females into mating.

 "Male provision of food gifts during courtship and copulation is widespread in insects.
 (Thornhill, 1976; Vahed, 1998) Nuptial food gifts may take the form of prey items, parts or the whole of the male body, as well as glandular secretions. (reviewed by Vahed, 1998) Within Panorpa, male production of salivary secretions on which females feed during copulation is widespread and possibly universal.
 (Thornhill, 1976; Vahed, 1998)"